maxmmyron/os/REPORT.md

 ## 3. Process Life Cycle

 A process can be in one of several states at any given time, since a process may be queued to execute, executing, or ready to terminate and be freed from memory.
-A scheduler implementation must be able to implement a system that can recognize what state a processs should be in and make it so.
+A scheduler implementation must be able to implement a system that can recognize what state a process should be in and make it so.

 ### Process States